International Product Policy – The Basic Product

 7. Cultural preferences require certain adaptations

-Example from the Software Space
+Example from the Software Sector

-Business support software often consists of global functions and features and of local functions and features.
-On the one hand side it is more efficient to develop a global product, so that a rollin of requirements needs to take place globally.
 This requires that the product manager is in contact with different customer groups and customer committees globally.
 It is further important for him to be able to identify the corresponding thought leaders.

 On the other hand, the business practices or legal rules in the different countries differ, so that the product architecture and the use conditions need to be designed in a modularized way.
 The product manager needs to take care that these local demands are specified in a language that allows them to be built by development.
-To avoid that the final product consists of different realizations of identical requirements, the product manager further needs to establish processes, which take care that inbound requirements can be generalized among countries.

 • Translation of all texts (screen and documentation)